-The fuses for the 12-volt electrical system are located for easy access.
-Fuses for the chassis circuit are located on a panel under the dash beside the steering column.
+The fuses for the 12-volt electrical system are located for easy access (see Figure 11).
+Certain models using the optional 12-volt refrigerator may also have a fuse in the line supplying power to the appliance.
+Fuses for the mini home chassis circuit are located on a panel under the dash beside the steering column and Class "A" motor home fuse panel is located under front engine service door (see Figure 4 and Figure 2).